LukeDeWaal/ISA_Calculator/README.md

 # ISA Calculator
-Basic ISA Calculator for Python projects
+_Basic ISA Calculator for Python projects_

 Contents:
-  - Atmospheric Model up to 120km
+  - Atmospheric Model up to 110km
   - Accurate Calculations for Temperature, Pressure and Density
+  - Custom defined atmospheric conditions

 With this module, it is possible to calculate, using the 1976 standard atmosphere model, the Temperature,